-Merely the word "marketing" makes many instructors feel uncomfortable.
-But marketing really just means education.
-When you do marketing, you are educating your clients or people who could potentially become clients about the services you provide and how you can help them or solve their problems.
+The word "marketing" makes some instructors feel uncomfortable.
+But it really just means education.
+When you do marketing, you are educating your existing clients or people who could potentially become your clients about the services you provide and how you can help them or solve their problems.

-Fundamentaly, there are two kinds of marketing: "internal" and "external".
-In this article, we discuss internal marketing, which is the most important kind for independent teachers and instructors to fill their classes and bring up those attendance numbers.
+Fundamentally, there are two kinds of marketing: "internal" and "external".
+In this article, we discuss internal marketing, which is the easiest and most important way for independent teachers and instructors to fill their classes and bring up those attendance numbers.

 What is internal marketing?

-Most teachers think mostly about external marketing when thinking about ways to grow their business.
-But it's infinitely easier to engage an existing student who already knows you and with whom you already communicate, than to go out there into the world or on the internet and try different ways of getting random peoples' attention.
-Getting strangers to just have a look at your offerings, let alone getting them to sign up for a class with you... that's a much more difficult challenge!
+It's infinitely easier to engage an existing student who already knows you and with whom you already communicate, than to go out there into the world or on the internet and try different ways of getting random peoples' attention.
+Getting strangers to even just have a look at your offerings, let alone getting them to sign up for a class with you... that's a difficult challenge!

-It should be obvious that if you don't have your internal marketing working for you, then even when you do get a newbie showing up for a class, you might never see them again after that.
-So unless you're engaging new clients to stick with you and become a "regular", all of your external marketing efforts will be mostly for nothing!
+It's also kind of obvious that if you don't have your internal marketing working for you, then even when you do get a newbie showing up for their first class, you might never see them again after that.
+Unless you're engaging new clients and getting them to stick with you, all of your external marketing efforts could be mostly for nothing!

 OK, so what specifically should you do for internal marketing?
-Here are six things to focus on:
+Here are six areas to focus on:

 1) Be a great teacher

-OK, maybe you know this one already... the first and most important thing you can do to get people coming back to class is simply to be a great teacher.
+You probably know this one already... the first and most important thing you can do to get people coming back to class is simply to be a great teacher.
 To provide amazing value to your students.

-Being a great teacher takes time and a lot of work.
-But the good news is that you probably don't mind the effort.
-The love of teaching is presumably why you do what you do, working on being the best teacher you can be is likely to be enjoyable for you.
+The good news is that you probably don't mind the effort!
+After all, your love of teaching is why you do what you do, so working on being the best teacher you can be is likely to be enjoyable for you.
 Even if it is a lot of work.

 2) Motivate and inspire existing students

-Depending on what you teach, in your emails you might also inspire your students in more basic terms that will make them want to come to class... by appealing to their desire to be healthier, or to be better musicians, or to fit into their old pair of jeans — whatever you think will resonate with them.
+Depending on what you teach, in your emails you can also inspire your students in more basic terms that will make them want to come to class.
+For example, by appealing to their desire to be healthier, or to be better musicians, or to fit into their old pair of jeans — whatever you think will resonate with them.

-Generally, when you communicate with students you want to write in a way as to
+Whenever you communicate with students, you generally want to do it in a way so as to

 - make them feel valued